"200Di" diesel conversion - how to do it

 Cooling fan - the Disco fan is in entirely the wrong place and will not fit.
 In fact, you might as well cut the threaded stub off the end of the water pump and gain a bit more clearance between engine and radiator.
 There is then plenty of room to fit an electric fan, BUT...
 I have never once had to use mine.
 Not even in a 3 mile traffic jam, in hot weather, towing a trailer.
 So unless you live in central London or are planning to use your vehicle to tow heavy trailers up long steep hills, you probably don't need a cooling fan at all.
 These engines, connected to a Series radiator, run very cool - almost too cool.
 In winter, a radiator muff would probably be a good idea, although I haven't yet tried one on mine.

-Now cut the air cleaner holder off its mounting bracket, grind the underside flat and secure it to the cut down battery tray either by welding, countersunk screws and nuts (brake drum screws with Whitworth nuts are perfect) or, if all else fails, lots of pop rivets.
+Finally there is the air filter to deal with.
+After trying various systems I now use the Series air cleaner with a flexible hose from a diesel Series vehicle.
+Cut the air cleaner holder off its mounting bracket, grind the underside flat and secure it to the cut down battery tray with countersunk screws and nuts.
 Make sure the holder is positioned so that the air cleaner does not foul the bonnet prop, and that the hose can reach the air intake without being put under too much stress.
 The crankcase breather hose can be connected to the inlet manifold - there is a blanking bolt which you can unscrew, and the Disco breather hose will then clamp onto the stub using a jubilee clip.
+A few very late Disco engines are missing this blanking plug but the cast boss is still there, so you will have to drill through it.
+Do this before fitting the inlet manifold and make sure you clean out all the metal swarf.

 I think that's about it.
 You should now have your very own 200Di.
 I will add to these notes from time to time, and I would be very pleased to hear from anyone who attempts this conversion, and will try to incorporate feedback into these pages.
+I have put together a FAQ page (Frequently Asked Questions) on which I have tried to answer some of the most common queries - click here to read it.

 My contact details